Gambling and Independent Events

 Traits of Gamblers

-1) Gamblers play based on hunches and superstitions.
+1) Gamblers play according to hunches and superstitions.

 2) Gamblers play based on short term observations like “hot” and “cold” streaks.

-3) Gamblers take advice from dealers and other players.
+3) Gamblers are open to advice on how to play from dealers and other players.

-3) Gamblers allow emotions to influence their decisions (i.e. chasing their losses).
+3) Gamblers often play based on emotion (i.e. chasing their losses).

 4) Gamblers have an over inflated view of how good they are.